Fishing The Salmon River New York

-Fishing the Salmon River New York is known to be world-class for species like steelhead and salmon.
-The Salmon river even has two records which include the world’s largest Coho Salmon.
+Fishing the Salmon River New York is known as a world-class river for steelhead and salmon.
+The Salmon River even has two records which include the world’s largest Coho Salmon.

-When fishing the salmon river anglers have the opportunity to fish for steelhead, Atlantic salmon, Chinook salmon, Coho Salmon, large lake run brown trout, and even smallmouth bass.
+Anglers can fish for steelhead, Atlantic salmon, Chinook salmon, Coho Salmon, large lake-run brown trout, and even smallmouth bass.
 The time of year will dictate which species you will catch the most.

-The Salmon River in New York is undoubtedly one of the most coveted fishing destinations in the United States and arguably the best steelhead and salmon river in the east.
-The reason I mention that it’s in New York state is so you do not confuse it with the Salmon River in Idaho.
+The Salmon River in New York is undoubtedly one of the most coveted fishing destinations in the United States and arguably the best steelhead and salmon river in the East.
+I mentioned that it’s in New York State, so you do not confuse it with the Salmon River in Idaho.

-The Salmon River NY, named for the Atlantic Salmon that once heavily populated its waters, this river boasts at least five sport fish species that anglers can find in the river at certain times of the year.
-There are also subspecies found in the river such as suckers, carp, and walleye.
+The Salmon River has at least five sport fish species that anglers can find in the river at certain times of the year.
+There are also suckers, carp, and walleye.

 The river runs for 17 miles, 12 of which have public fishing rights.
 The fishing zone starts at the Lighthouse Hill Reservoir to Lake Ontario, cutting its way through most of Oswego County and Pulaski City.
 See Fishing Pulaski NY: Access, Species and Best Methods for more.

-The Salmon River is considered one of the state’s larger rivers averaging about 100 feet wide through most of the fishable water.
-Under normal flows, The Salmon River is relatively shallow with lots of rocky riffle sections averaging 1 to 3 feet, and with some pools 10 feet plus.
+The Salmon River is considered one of the state’s larger rivers, averaging about 100 feet wide through most of the fishable water.
+Under normal flows, It is relatively shallow, with many rocky riffle sections averaging 2 to 5 feet and some pools ten feet or deeper.

 Salmon River Water Flows And Clear water

-There are several dams in the Salmon River that make up a few large reservoirs, with the most famous one being operated by the Orion Power Company.
+Several dams in the Salmon River make up several large reservoirs, the most famous of which is operated by the Orion Power Company.
 Under their new licenses, these power companies have to maintain a minimum water flow in the river.

 The impact of these regulations is that there is always enough water to encourage the fish to stay in the river.
 Even in the summer, when most rivers typically have very low water levels, the Salmon River still has enough water for the fish and for fish migrations.

-Because the river is dam flow regulated it often flows clear even when it’s high.
+Because the river is dam-regulated, it often flows clear even when high.

-The ideal river flows for fishing along the banks of the salmon river are from 350 cfs to 700 cfs.
-I have fished it as high as 1600 cfs but fishing becomes difficult and also dangerous.
+The ideal river flows for fishing along the banks of the Salmon River are from 350 cfs to 700 cfs.
+I have fished it as high as 1600 cfs, but fishing can become difficult and dangerous at these levels.

-Should you get there during high water, you may find the river over the banks and into the forest.
-During these conditions, I fish the smaller branches and splits around the islands.
+You may find the river over the banks and into the forest if you get there during high water.
+I fish the smaller branches and splits around the islands during these conditions.
 These sections can be perfect during high water.

 Another option which I have done with great success is to move to nearby Sandy Creeks when the salmon river is too high to fish.

-Anglers in drift boats can fish effectively in higher water, but it can be a challenge for fishermen working the banks.
+Anglers in drift boats can fish effectively in higher water, but it can be challenging for fishermen working the banks.

 Aggressive Stocking